maciej-sypetkowski/autoascend/README.md

 * `autoascend/glyph` -- hardcoded glyphs with their meaning and related helpers.
 * `autoascend/object` -- hardcoded objects with their meaning and related helpers.
 * `autoascend/soko_solver` -- utilities and method for solving sokoban.
-* `autoascend/visualization` -- visualization tool.
+* `autoascend/visualization` -- episode visualization tool.